bhattlab/StrainSifter/README.md

 ### Input files

-* Reference genome assembly in fasta format (can be a draft genome or a finished reference genome)
+* Reference genome assembly in fasta format (can be a draft genome or a finished reference genome) Acceptable file extensions: ".fasta", ".fa", ".fna"

-* Two or more short read datasets in fastq format (metagenomic reads or isolate reads)
+* Two or more short read datasets in fastq format (metagenomic reads or isolate reads), optionally gzipped Acceptable file extensions: ".fq", ".fastq", ".fq.gz", ".fastq.gz"

+Short read data can be paired- or single-end.

+For paired-end data, the config file should have 'reads1' and 'reads2' parameters that indicate the forward and reverse read files, respectively. {sample} should be used as a placeholder for the individual sample names as follows:

+    reads1: tutorial/fastq/{sample}_1.fq.gz
+    reads2: tutorial/fastq/{sample}_2.fq.gz

+For single-end or interleaved data, the config file should have only the 'reads1' parameter, and 'reads2' can be deleted or left blank:

+    reads1: tutorial/fastq/{sample}_1.fq.gz
+    reads2:

+or

+    reads1: tutorial/fastq/{sample}_1.fq.gz

+At this time, StrainSifter does not support different file extensions for different samples -- please ensure that all samples are in the same format.

 ### Config file